Summer No Holiday

 Harry cursed loudly, without censoring his language or manner of expression.
 The corners of Snape's eyes creased into a brief wince, but he did not comment.
 Harry guessed he felt very much the same.

-With a dark, sideways glance at Snape, Harry cast his mind back to their departure from Privet Drive.
-It had begun, as Harry had predicted from the moment he'd make the bold decision to allow the Dursleys to remain ignorant of his new plans for the summer, with a series of foul language and firm rebukes.
+Their departure from Privet Drive had begun, as Harry had predicted from the moment he'd make the bold decision to allow the Dursleys to remain ignorant of Snape's visit, with a tirade of foul language.

 The pure look of loathing, emitted from Snape as Harry finally descended the stairs, was one that took even Vernon and a cowering Dudley, completely off guard.